Elderly woman receiving the RSV vaccine from a doctor.

 • RSV causes 6,000-10,000 deaths each year

-More RSV vaccines are in the pipeline.
 AstraZeneca and Sanofi are the makers of Beyfortus.
 GSK is the manufacturer for Arexvy.
-Pfizer makes Abrysvo.
-Moderna’s RSV vaccine is in clinical trials.
+Pfizer makes Abrysvo and Moderna makes mRESVIA.

-RSV vaccines are also coming soon for adults 18-60 who have an underlying medical condition such as asthma.
+RSV vaccines are coming soon for other age groups who have an underlying medical condition such as asthma.

 Beyfortus underwent three clinical trials that showed it reduced risk of severe RSV infection by 75% in infants and children ages 2 and younger.
 For children born prematurely, which makes them more susceptible to severe illness, it reduced the risk of severe RSV by 70%.